Zhupengru/STOCK/stoc/LSTM-Neural-Network-for-Time-Series-Prediction-master/README.md

-My works are based on below material, I configured some parameters.
+My works are based on below material, and I configured some parameters.

 # LSTM Neural Network for Time Series Prediction